hongsong-wang/Perception-Lab/README.md

 We introduce a novel framework that seamlessly integrates reconstruction-based and prediction-based methods for video anomaly detection, leveraging the strengths of both approaches.
 We propose a Dual Conditioned Motion Diffusion (DCMD), which incorporates both conditioned motion and conditioned embedding in a diffusion-based model.

 ### [Training-Free Zero-Shot Temporal Action Detection with Vision-Language Models](https://arxiv.org/abs/2501.13795), [Code](https://github.com/Chaolei98/FreeZAD), [Project](https://chaolei98.github.io/FreeZAD/)
-To the best of our knowledge, we are the first to investi gate the problem of training-free ZSTAD.
+To the best of our knowledge, we are the first to investigate the problem of training-free ZSTAD.
 We propose FreeZAD, a training-free approach for ZSTAD, which effectively leverages the generalization capabilities of ViL models to detect unseen activities.
 We introduce a simple yet effective TTA method that extends FreeZAD and enhances its performance by enabling adaptation to a video sequence without supervision.

 ### 2. Human Motion Generation